Havering hoard: Contents

 The Havering hoard was found at four locations (hoards 1 to 4) within a large enclosure ditch.
 It is believed that the 453 separate objects in the hoard had been deliberately placed at these locations.
 The hoard weighed 45 kg in total and included swords, socketed axe heads, spear heads, knives, daggers, woodwork tools, metalworking tools, ingots, and other items.
 There was also a pair of terret rings, used to prevent the reins from tangling on bronze-age carts, which have previously only been found in France.
 Apart from a small number of bracelets, one of which was determined to have come from north-western France, there was relatively little jewellery.
 Some of the axes are from continental Europe and the copper ingots are possibly from the Alps.
 These finds indicate the area had extensive links to the Continent during the Bronze Age.

 The hoard proved to be the largest bronze-age hoard to be found in London and the third-largest in the whole of the United Kingdom.
 The finds were dated from 900 to 800 BCE and almost all of the weapons found had been broken or damaged.
 Researchers noted that it was unusual to find distinct collections within the same hoard; most hoards are isolated concentrations of finds.
 Several theories have been proposed as to the origin of the hoard.
 Some researchers propose that it is a religious offering, others suggest that it was a site where bronze materials were collected for recycling by a metal worker.
 Another proposal is that it was the temporary stash of a travelling metal worker, who did not wish to carry heavy goods with him.
 It may also represent a large-scale abandonment of bronze tools at a time when they were being replaced by iron versions or else an attempt by a powerful individual to control the trade in bronze.
 It is not known why the hoard was not recovered in the Bronze Age.

 Exhibition

 The finds were due to be exhibited for the first time in April 2020 at the Museum of London Docklands.
 The COVID-19 pandemic intervened and the museum remained closed from late March until 6 August 2020.
-Once the exhibition ends the finds will be put on display in the local Havering Museum.
+Once the exhibition ends the finds will be put on display in the local Havering Museum in Romford.